 Feed and fodder are the major important inputs covering about 50-75% of the total production costs of milk, meat and other livestock products.
 In Indian conditions, grazing cattle are generally not provided with any supplement to meet the need for protein and minerals.
 Grazing lands are under continuous degradation due to exploitative stress and are shrinking due to competing demand for food and forage under the increasing population pressure, urbanization and industrialization.
 The area under fodder production in India is difficult to increase due to the increasing demand for food and commercial crops.
 In light of this, it is very much important to search and adopt some feed resources which can help in providing some extra nutrients with less input.
 Azolla a free-floating aquatic fern seems to hold the solution for this situation.
 Azolla fixes atmospheric nitrogen in association with nitrogen-fixing blue-green alga Anabaenaazollae, making it an excellent source of protein for livestock.
 It belongs to the family Azollaceae and orders Pteridophyta.
 The plant is highly productive with the ability to double its weight in seven days.
 It can produce 9 tons of protein per hectare of pond per year.
 This can be used as a part of feed or as a supplemental source of protein and minerals in the cattle ration.
-The detailed procedure for Azolla farming is explained in this blog.
+The detailed procedure for Azolla Farming Azolla Farming Bed, Azolla Cultivation and Azolla Production is explained in this blog.

 Nutrient composition of Azolla